noltron000-coursework/django-tutorial-v2/README.md

 - `python manage.py migrate`: Run the migrations (execute the SQL commands).

 ## Other Useful Commands
- - `python manage.py shell`: runs the Django Shell.
+- `python manage.py shell`: Run the Django Shell.
+- `python manage.py createsuperuser`: Create a new superuser.

 ## Credits
 Many thanks to the Django team, their [tutorial], and their great documentation.